tier2tickets/Knowledge-Base/content/integration/atera.rst

 Atera Documentaion
 =======================
-This guide will show you how to set up your new Helpdesk Buttons with Atera.
+This guide will show you how to set up your new Helpdesk Buttons with Atera in as few as 15 minutes.

 Integration
 --------------------------